telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/how-to-use-html5-report-viewer-in-an-asp.net-core-in-.net-5-application.md

 * A service that is hosted locally in the same application

-In case you need to host it locally, follow the article [How to Host Reports Service in ASP.NET Core in .NET 5]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-in-.net-5%}).
+In case you need to host it locally, follow the article [How to Host Reports Service in ASP.NET Core in.NET 5]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-core-web-api-implementation/how-to-host-reports-service-in-asp.net-core-in-.net-5%}).

 ## Adding the HTML5 Report Viewer